 Telling lies about a product just to make a few dollars is like hitting an ax on your own foot.
 You want to build long-term relationships with your audience rather than going behind short-term commissions.

-Yes, you can have as many affiliate programs as you want.
+You can have as many affiliate products/programs as you want on your website.
 However, you have to optimize your site for that, otherwise, it’s super hard to generate sales.

-What are the pros of having multiple affiliate programs on one site?
+Some of the benefits of having multiple affiliate programs on a single site are:

 - Enhances user experience when optimized properly